Strong Canterbury side named

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-North Otago will face some top talent in its Ranfurly Shield challenge against Canterbury in Christchurch on Friday.

-Canterbury named its squad for the challenge yesterday and, although no players taking part in the North-South game have been named, there is still plenty of quality lining up.
+Canterbury named their squad for the challenge yesterday and, although no players taking part in the North-South game have been named, there is still plenty of quality lining up.

 Exciting young forwards Cullen Grace and Sam Darry are in the squad along with former All Black lock Luke Romano.
 Isaiah Punivai, younger brother of Highlander Ngane Punivai, is included along with one-test All Black Brett Cameron.